Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 - Self-defense or defense of others: where reasonable force was used to prevent an attack

-- Lack of evidence: if the prosecution fails to present enough evidence to prove each element of the offense beyond a reasonable doubt
+- Lack of evidence: If the prosecution does not show enough proof for each part of the crime beyond a reasonable doubt.

 - False allegations: where the complaining witness has lied about what happened

-A conviction for a domestic violence offense can have a long-lasting impact on many aspects of a defendant's personal life, including their personal relationships, parenting, and employment.
-It is always in your best interests to, at a minimum, consult with a domestic violence defense lawyer about any allegations.
+A conviction for domestic violence can greatly affect many parts of a defendant's life.
+This includes their relationships, parenting, and job opportunities.
+Consulting with a domestic violence defense lawyer about any allegations is always in your best interests.

 What is Penal Code 273.5?

 California Penal Code 273.5 makes it illegal to inflict bodily injury that causes a “traumatic condition” against people with whom you were in a dating relationship.
-Here are some examples other than wife or husband: co-parent, fiancé, fiancée, or a person with whom you have had or previously had, a dating or engagement relationship.
+Here are some examples of relationships.

 “Dating relationship” means frequent, intimate associations primarily characterized by the expectation of affection or sexual involvement, independent of financial considerations.